mochi-hpc-experiments/platform-configurations/ORNL/Summit/README.md

 uses the correct default port on the network card.

 Libfabric should be compiled with the `+verbs` and `+rxm` variants.
+By adding `+tcp` in the list of fabrics, you will be able to use the `ofi+tcp` transport in Mercury as well.
+Note that the `spack.yaml` file in this folder does not add this variant by default.

 Job management
 --------------